I help founders see what's actually happening inside their business, and build the structure it needs to grow without breaking them.

 oyasmartfix.comForeal didn't start as a property business.
 It started with a SmartFix maintenance client who already trusted us for repairs and asked if we could manage his property too.
 He had been burned by caretaker scams while based in the US.
 A neighbour, in the same position, became the second client.
 Then my wife Kevwe joined as Sales Director and changed the math of the business entirely.
 We grew a portfolio of over ₦3bn in assets, with over ₦1bn moved through it in the last twelve months, entirely from cashflow and partnership equity.
 No venture.
 No early outside money.
 Trust compounded into a business.

-forealestatemanagement.comBAAP is the framework I developed across the two businesses above — Business As A Plant, eight layers, no metaphor more honest than this one.
-PAN is the PilotAde Network: a small, private membership of African operators using the framework on their own businesses, with quarterly gatherings and a shared backbone we are still building out, slowly and on purpose.
+forealestatemanagement.comBAAP is the framework I developed across the two businesses above.
+Business As A Plant.
+Eight layers.
+No metaphor more honest than this one.
+PAN is the PilotAde Network: an intentional, private membership of African founders using the framework on their own businesses.
+Quarterly gatherings.
+A shared backbone, built slowly and on purpose.

-Short essays on LinkedIn, written between meetings and never on schedule.
+Short essays on LinkedIn, written between meetings.
 Operating notes, plant notes, the occasional Lagos observation.

 Read recent posts on LinkedIn →